-Equipment Trust - On May 20, 2014, UPRR consummated a pass-through (P/T) financing, whereby a P/T trust was created, which issued \$500 million of P/T trust certificates with a stated interest rate of 3.227%.
-The P/T trust certificates will mature on May 14, 2026.
-The proceeds from the issuance of the

-P/T trust certificates (net of \$3 million in transaction fees) were used to purchase equipment trust certificates to be issued by UPRR to finance the acquisition of 245 locomotives.
+Equipment Trust - On May 12, 2015, UPRR consummated a pass-through (P/T) financing, whereby a P/T trust was created, which issued \$399 million of P/T trust certificates with a stated interest rate of 2.695%.
+The P/T trust certificates will mature on May 12, 2027.
+The proceeds from the issuance of the P/T trust certificates were used to purchase equipment trust certificates to be issued by UPRR to finance the acquisition of 182 locomotives.
 The equipment trust certificates are secured by a lien on the locomotives.
+The \$399 million is classified as debt due after one year in our Consolidated Statements of Financial Position.

 Debt Exchange - On August 21, 2013, we exchanged \$1,170 million of various outstanding notes and debentures due between 2016 and 2040 (the Existing Notes) for \$439 million of 3.646% notes (the New 2024 Notes) due February 15, 2024 and \$700 million of 4.821% notes (the New 2044 Notes) due February 1, 2044, plus cash consideration of approximately \$280 million in addition to \$8 million for accrued and unpaid interest on the Existing Notes.
 In accordance with ASC 470-50-40, Debt-Modifications and Extinguishments-Derecognition, this transaction was accounted for as a debt exchange, as the exchanged debt instruments are not considered to be substantially different.
 The cash consideration was recorded as an adjustment to the carrying value of debt, and the balance of the unamortized discount and issue costs from the Existing Notes is being amortized as an adjustment of interest expense over the terms of the New 2024 Notes and the New 2044 Notes.
 No gain or loss was recognized as a result of the exchange.
-Costs related to the debt exchange that were payable to parties other than the debt holders totaled approximately \$9 million and were included in interest expense during the three months ended September 30, 2013.
+Costs related to the debt exchange that were payable to parties other than the debt holders totaled approximately \$9 million and were included in interest expense during the year ended December 31, 2013.